divakaivan/transaction-stream-data-pipeline/README.md

 * add PySpark tests
 * use an orchestrator
+* use more data
+  * Spark might be an overkill due to the data amount limitations, but I wanted to learn how to set it up in case data is much more
-* use more data for a better Grafana visualisation
+  * for a better Grafana visualisation
   * maybe find an alternative transactions data source because the Stripe API has a 25 rate limit
   * also many of the generated values in a transaction from the Stripe API are null